 - How to make the most money selling your photos

 I will never forget the first time my cell phone came equipped with its very own camera.
 In 2005, a cell phone with a camera was all the new rage, and if I was lucky with service, I could even send a photo message for $1.00.

-Ten years later, I have over 2,000 photos on my iPhone.
+I now have over 2,000 photos on my iPhone.
 With the likes of cloud storage, smartphones, and cell phone cameras stronger than some of the original computers that sent a man to the moon – it is estimated that there are some 14+ trillion photos taken every year, and that might even be a conservative estimate.

 High-quality photos are in demand, and if you know how to take some solid pictures, you can easily make some serious money selling your photos online.

 The first step in selling photos online is deciding whether you plan on selling your photos to other websites or on your own website.
 If you’re not sure, don’t worry – you can start by exploring both options.